Yousef-Bulbulia/CometWhoosh/README.md

 I'm a 2nd year student at the University of Toronto Mississauga studying computer science and statistics.

 ### 💪 Skills
-Java, Python, and JavaScript are my go-to languages.
+Java and Python are my go-to languages, although I am familiar with C.

 I've also had experience with
 * MongoDB